ejucovy/django-docimport/README.txt

+*** django-docimport does not exist yet.
+Here's some thoughts on what it might look like if/when it does. ***

 django-docimport is a small framework for importing bulk data into your Django application from document formats.

 It was written to address a specific problem that the author runs into frequently: